Introducing GitHub workflow.

 1) The Personal Access Token strategy.

-This strategy is great if you prefer working with built-in git functionalities, it entails that you create workflows that depend on direct repository changes such as given tags or branches.
+This strategy is great if you prefer working with built-in git functionalities, it entails creating workflows that depend on direct repository changes such as given tags or branches.

 What are the benefits of a Personal Access Token (PAT) Strategy?